AlanSalcedo/PhD_Book/_build/html/40616396aaa0235a17fdec54a53790e6f85e44d1/_sources/log/2023/Aug23.md

-# August 2023: Research Updates
+# August 2023

+This will contain my weekly research updates for the month of August.